Railway turntable

-A railway turntable or wheelhouse is a device for turning railway rolling stock, usually locomotives, to face a different direction.
+A railway turntable or wheelhouse is a rotating platform for turning railway rolling stock, usually locomotives, to face a different direction.
 It is especially used in areas where economic considerations or a lack of sufficient space have served to weigh against the construction of a turnaround wye.
 Railways needed a way to turn steam locomotives around for return journeys, as their controls were often not configured for extended periods of running in reverse; also many locomotives had a lower top speed in reverse.
 Most diesel locomotives, however, can be operated in either direction, and are considered to have "front ends" and "rear ends" (often determined by reference to the location of the crew cab).
 When a diesel locomotive is operated as a single unit, the railway company often prefers, or requires, that it be run "front end" first.
 When operated as part of a multiple unit locomotive consist, the locomotives can be arranged so that the consist can be operated "front end first" no matter which direction the consist is pointed.
 Turntables were also used to turn observation cars so that their windowed lounge ends faced toward the rear of the train.

 Some early turntables rapidly became too small for their purpose as longer locomotives were introduced.